GQster/rp240ZeroMacroPad/README.md

 ## NOTE:
 I was haveing issues importing the libraries correctly and didn't want to spend the time to fix it.
 So I just coppied the `adafruit_ticks` and `adafruit_debounce` files into `code.py`.
 This work fine, but is messy.

+### References:
+I took inspairation (and the stl files) from [this instructable](https://www.instructables.com/Macropad-for-Keyboard-Shortcuts/) but swapped to a RP2040 as it is smaller and I had a few already.